-Intuitively, leveraging NISQ circuits for quantum simulation of strongly correlated systems appears appropriate and potentially sufficient \cite{Feynman1982}.
+Leveraging NISQ circuits for quantum simulation of strongly correlated systems appears appropriate and potentially sufficient \cite{Feynman1982}.
 Various encoding methods \cite{JW,BK} enable the mapping of finite-sized fermion clusters onto a circuit model.
 The core of QCM involves iteratively calculating the Green's function of a cluster system.
 Several methods \cite{Green1,Green2} for computing Green's functions on a circuit model have been developed, making it theoretically possible to implement QCM calculations on a quantum circuit model.
 It is the purpose of this paper to introduce a systematic procedure for implementing each critical step of QCM on the circuit model.
 As an illustrative example, we investigate the paramagnetic insulator phase of a standard Hubbard model on a 2-dimensional (2D) square lattice.
 The results obtained solely through the circuit model will be compared with exact results obtained from classical simulations.
 To account for the impact of quantum gate imperfections, we introduce artificial noise into the numerical simulation process.

 In the remainder of this paper, we organize the content as follows.
 Standard formulas and steps for QCM are revisited in Sec. \ref{QCM}.
 The approach to determining the ground state via VQE is presented in Sec. \ref{SecGS}.
 Section \ref{SecGF} introduces a streamlined process for calculating the real-time retarded Green's function.
 Section \ref{SecSteps} briefly summarizes the entire calculation procedure.
 The results of the ground state energy, computed on the quantum processor \textit{Xiaohong} provided by \textit{QuantumCTek}, are discussed in Sec. \ref{SecGSE}.
 The findings regarding the cluster Green's function are presented and analyzed in Sec. \ref{SecCGF}.
 Using QCM, the one-particle excitation spectra are explored in Sec. \ref{SecAK}.
 Finally, Sec. \ref{SecConc} offers a concise summary of our findings.